 Chevron has the discretionary authority to control and manage the operation and administration of the Plan, interpret the Plan and determine Plan benefits.
 Chevron shall have the full, exclusive and discretionary authority to prescribe such forms; make such rules, regulations, interpretations and computations; construe the terms of the Plan; determine all issues relating to participation and eligibility for benefits; and take such other action to administer the Plan as it may deem appropriate in its sole discretion.
 Chevron's rules, regulations, interpretations, computations and actions shall be final and binding on all persons.
 Such discretionary authority also can be exercised by persons delegated such authority by Chevron.

 administrative information

-This section provides important legal and administrative information you may need.
+This chapter provides important legal and administrative information you may need regarding the benefits described in this SPD that are governed by ERISA.

 Summary Chart